BlogPSUs

 • Candidates must be a citizen of India only.

-• For applying to ISRO, all the candidates are required to register first at National Career Services (NCS) portal.
+• To apply here, all the candidates are required to register first at the National Career Services (NCS) portal.

-• All the candidates applying for the post released by ISRO are required to first register in National Career Services (NCS) portal subsequent to which they can apply.
+• All the candidates applying for the post released by ISRO are required to first register in the National Career Services (NCS) portal, subsequent to which they can apply.

-• During the registration Scanned copies of latest passport sized Photograph and Signature of the candidates in the prescribed file size is required to be uploaded in the application.
+• During the registration, scanned copies of the latest passport-sized Photograph and Signature of the candidates in the prescribed file size is required to be uploaded in the application.

-• After the completion of application from the candidates will be provided an on-line Registration Number, which should be carefully preserved for future reference.
+• After the completion of the application from the candidates will be provided an online Registration Number, which should be carefully preserved for future reference.

-• An NOC (no objection certificate) is also required from the employer concerned, by those already in employment under Central/State Government, Public Sector Undertakings or Autonomous Bodies.
+• A NOC (no objection certificate) is also required from the employer concerned, by those already in employment under Central/State Government, Public Sector Undertakings, or Autonomous Bodies.

-Considered as one of the most prestigious organization, ISRO Entrance Exam is conducted to test the technical understanding and application of the concepts of candidates in their respective streams.
-Therefore, the selection procedure for ISRO is conducted in three phases:
+Considered as one of the most prestigious organizations, ISRO’s Entrance Exam is conducted to test the technical understanding and application of the concepts of candidates in their respective streams.
+Therefore, the selection procedure for this exam comes in three phases:

 • 1st phase: After the filling of the application form, the first screening process for the candidates is done.
-In this, the candidates are shortlisted for their written exam based on the academic performance in college and their bio-data.
+In this, the candidates are shortlisted for their written exam based on their academic performance in college and their biodata.

 • 2nd phase: In the second phase, all the candidates shortlisted in the screening process are called for the written examination.
 The written examination has limited cities in which the exam is conducted.
 The call letter for the written examination is sent by email.
 The written test is conducted in the following twelve venues viz., Ahmedabad, Bengaluru, Bhopal, Chandigarh, Chennai, Guwahati, Hyderabad, Kolkata, Lucknow, Mumbai, New Delhi, and Thiruvananthapuram.